 You will be taught by leading academics and industry specialists.
 They will help you to prepare for a wide variety of careers that demand creative, analytical and flexible thinking.
-They will look to support you as an individual and work hard to help you develop the skills that employers look for.
+The team look to support you as an individual and work hard to help you develop the skills that employers look for.

-There will also be opportunities to attend field trips to cultural institutions, such as the Royal National Theatre, Museum of London and the Imperial War Museum.
+The degree also includes opportunities to attend behind the scenes field trips to a range of cultural institutions.
+This includes the Royal National Theatre, Museum of London and the Imperial War Museum.

 You can study this degree at a pace that suits you:

 In your first year, you will study compulsory Liberal Arts modules along with three modules of your own choosing.
 This will give you the opportunity to try out a broad cross-section of subjects, discovering new links and creating new knowledge.

 Beyond that, in years two and three, you can design your own degree by choosing either to select modules from the broad selection of study areas on offer, or alternatively you can choose to take the majority of your optional modules in one study area and graduate with a BA Liberal Arts with a major in that area e.g. BA Liberal Arts (History).
 Find out more about the major pathways here:

 There is also an opportunity to complete a work placement and to build a network of industry contacts that can offer support as you progress into your career.
 St Mary’s works closely with theatres, concert halls, museums, heritage sites, publishing houses and charities, to achieve a strong portfolio of placement opportunities for Liberal Arts students.

 Liberal Arts is also available with a placement year of paid work experience.